Everything you need to know.

 If you need to cancel your registration for a class, the following refund schedule applies:

-- 3 business days or more before a class, class credit or transfers will be issued less a $15 fee.
-Refunds will be issued less a $35 fee.
+- 3 days or more before a class, a credit or transfer will be issued less a 5% fee.
+Refunds will be issued less a 10% fee.

-- Less than 3 business days before class start, no refund, credits, or transfers are available.
+- Less than 3 business days before a class starts, no refund, credits, or transfers are available.

-- No refunds, class credits, or transfers will be available after classes begin.
+- No refunds, credits, or transfers are available after classes begin.